dyacob/DateTime-Calendar-Coptic/README.md

 This is an development release of `DateTime::Calendar::Coptic` it should be considered experimental at this time.
 Be warned that this package provides a slightly modified `DateTime::Language` from DateTime-0.09.
+This module was renamed `DateTime::Languages` in v0.04 of this package to avoid conflicts with the authoritative version.
+This will likely be refactored later to apply the primary version.

 The package will be a work in progress for quite a while.
 Expect internals will to change dramatically as the package matures.
 The